krishna9304/Ekaci/README.md

 ## Details
 The <b>Government of Odisha </b>has enrolled multiple farmers across the state under the <b>Pradhan Mantri Fasal Bima Yojana (PMFBY)</b> this year.
 The number of enrollments has been increasing every year and the Government hopes <b>to reach more farmers in a short time</b>.

 Even though the scheme has been designed to be pro-farmer, there have been <b>operational issues in the field</b>.
 One such challenging problem is the <b>delayed settlement of insurance claims</b> and their rejection by insurance companies.
 Insurance companies are yet to clear <b>almost 33 percent of estimated claims</b> to the framers who come under the PMFBY.
-Due to these issues the state has witnessed farmer agitations about the lack of clarity in the settlement and <b>disbursement of insurance claims</b>.
+Due to these issues the state has witnessed farmer agitations about the lack of clarity in the settlement and <b>disbursement of insurance claims</b>. <br>

 ## Solution
 Building <b>Enhanced Krishi Application for Claim of Insurance ( EKACI) </b>( where farmers can register, claim and track claim as well as government authorities can monitor, regulate and report actions taken), that is efficient enough to deal with the <b>farmer insurance claims</b>.
-We intend to adopt a <b> decentralised blockchain approach </b> to fix the glitch caused by <b>insurance companies</b> while settling claims, making each claim get <b>settled at 2x faster rate</b>.
+We intend to adopt a <b> decentralised blockchain approach </b> to fix the glitch caused by <b>insurance companies</b> while settling claims, making each claim get <b>settled at 2x faster rate</b>. <br>

 <b> Ekaci’s Machine Learning model </b> will reduce the troubles arising on the field while <b> predicting the crop damage</b>.
 Ekaci will give the farmers the <b> liberty to upload and report the loss and provide prediction </b>, if he/she is eligible for <b> receiving insurance sum </b> with the help of sensors.